mabdn/spi-peripheral-memory-reader/README.md

 - `src/component.h`: An interface definition of the provided methods in c
 - `lib/component.o`: An implementation of the API for an imaginary device in pure software.
 It can be used to examine the specifics of the API and test the functionality of the developed app

-The device communicates through the API via the Serial Peripheral Interface (SPI) protocol.
+The device communicates through the API via the Serial Peripheral Interface (SPI) protocol in mode 1 (CPOL=0, CPHA=1).
 For raw bit communication, three logic signals are used.
 The first is a clock line that switches back and forth between high and low.
 In addition to this clock line, are two data lines for communication.
 One from the application into the device (Master Out Slave In, or MOSI) and one from the device into the application (Master In Slave Out, MISO).
 On each rising edge of the clock line, the device will sample the level of the MOSI line, and if any data is to be sent back, the MISO line will also switch its level on the rising clock edge.
 A timing diagram for this communication is provided below, with the dotted line indicating when a bit is sampled or set:

 <img src="assets/images/readme_api_definition_spi_timing_diagram.png" alt="SPI Timing Diagram" style="width:600px;"/>